shaanbanday/shaanbanday/README.md

 👋 Hey!
-I'm a UWaterloo Mech Eng Student who participated in Hack the North 2024.
-For the most part, I just code for fun because we all know that software "engineering" isn't real engineering.
+I'm a UWaterloo Mech Eng Student who participated in Hack the North 2024 (Canada's most prestigious hackathon).
+For the most part though, I just code for fun.

 Feel free to check out my website, if you want: www.shaanbanday.com